Direct Access for Answers to Conjunctive Queries with Aggregation: Preliminaries

+The translation is straightforward (and known, e.g.,~\cite{DBLP:journals/vldb/ReS09,DBLP:journals/tods/KhamisCMNNOS20}), as we illustrate in \Cref{fig:aggregate-to-annotation}: the aggregated value becomes the annotation on one of the relations, the annotation outside of this relation is the multiplicative identity (as we later term ``locally annotated''), and the addition operation captures the aggregate function.
+Note that in the case of the numeric and min/max tropical semirings, we are using the domain $\Q$ of rational numbers rather than all real numbers to avoid issues of numerical presentation in the computational model.

-$\aggavg$ can be computed using $\aggsum$ and $\aggcount$. $\aggcountd$ (count distinct) cannot be captured by a semiring, as the result of $\oplus$ cannot be computed from two intermediary annotations in the domain.
-We can, however, capture a semantically similar concept with the set semiring $(\powerset(\Omega),\cup, \cap, \varnothing, \Omega)$ by annotating each fact with the actual set of distinct elements.
+In general, the translation is directly applicable whenever the aggregate function is defined as a commutative monoid over the elements of a column.
+It may also be applicable indirectly.
+For example, $\aggavg$ can be computed using $\aggsum$ and $\aggcount$. $\aggcountd$ (count distinct) cannot be captured by a semiring, as the result of $\oplus$ cannot be computed from two intermediary annotations in the domain.
+We can, however, capture a semantically similar concept with the set semiring $(\powerset(\cntdomain),\cup, \cap, \varnothing, \cntdomain)$ by annotating each fact with the actual set of distinct elements.
 However, in such cases, we will need our complexity analysis to be aware of the cost of the operations.